bxdoan/bxdoan/README.md

 <div align="center">

-> If you can dream it, you can achieve it.
+> Go confidently in the direction of your dreams.
+Live the life you have imagined.

-> — Zig Ziglar —
+> — Henry David Thoreau —

 </div>